-Structure-borne noise is inevitable within condominium living, the noise from one unit, walking etc, creates a vibration that is transmitted through the building structure.
+Structure-borne noise is inevitable within condominium living.
+Noise from one unit, walking, etc. creates a vibration that is transmitted through the building structure.
 During construction Onni endeavors to help reduce this noise by way of installing soft close catches on all cabinetry and installing foam underlay under all carpet and hardwood flooring.